India–Kyrgyzstan relations: From Kyrgyzstan

+Vice Prime Minister Mira Jangavacheva visited India in March 1997, and two months later, Prime Minister Apas Jumagulov made a visit to India.
+President Askar Akayev has visited India four times: once in March 1992, once in April 1999, once in August 2002, and once in November 2003.
+First Deputy Prime Minister Joomart Otorbayev made a visit to India in May 2013.

 Parliamentary exchanges

-A Parliamentary delegation led by Mr Usup Mukambaev, the then Chairman of the Legislative Assembly of the Kyrgyz Parliament, visited India from 25 July-1 August 1997.
+A Parliamentary delegation led by Usup Mukambaev, the then Chairman of the Legislative Assembly of the Kyrgyz Parliament, visited India from 25 July to 1 August 1997.
 The four-member group of the Kyrgyz Parliamentarians visited India in February 1999 to study the Indian experiences in infrastructure and agricultural sectors.

-Indo-Kyrgyz trade
+Trade

-India-Kyrgyz trade was US$38.53 million in 2014–15.
+India-Kyrgyz trade was US$38.53 million between 2014 and 2015.
 India's exports to Kyrgyzstan was US$37.76 million whereas Kyrgyz exports to India was US$0.77 million.
-Apparel and clothing, leather goods, drugs and pharmaceuticals, fine chemicals, and tea are some of the important items in India's export basket to Kyrgyzstan.Kyrgyz exports to India consist of raw hides, metalifers ores and metal scrap etc.
+Apparel and clothing, leather goods, drugs and pharmaceuticals, fine chemicals, and tea are some of the important items in India's export basket to Kyrgyzstan.
+Kyrgyz exports to India consist of raw hides, metalifers ores, and metal scrap.

-The fifth and sixth session of India-Kyrgyz Joint Business Council meeting between Federation of Indian Chamber of Commerce and Industry and Kyrgyz Chamber of Commerce and Industry took place in Bishkek on 19 March 2014 and in New Delhi on 2-3 December 2014 respectively.

-A Pharmaceutical delegation of 50 companies from India under the aegis of Pharmexcil visited Bishkek on 12–13 March 2015 to promote exports of pharmaceutical products.
-Six members of Agrarian Platform from Kyrgyzstan took part in the 30th Aahar International Fair 2015, an annual agricultural event organized by the Indian Trade Promotion Organization (ITPO) from 10 to 14 March 2015.‘Days of India’ were celebrated from 19 to 21 June 2015 at the biggest mall ‘Bishkek Park’.
-Indian companies representing textiles, handicrafts, artificial jewellery, footwear participated in it.
-A Round Table on agricultural cooperation was held in Bishkek on 15 July 2015.
-Around 110 Kyrgyz representatives of Agricultural Associations, media houses and individual farmers participated in the Round Table.

 Financial assistance

-In 1995, India had extended a US$5 million line of credit to Kyrgyzstan; out of this, US$2.78 million were disbursed for four projects – a plant for manufacturing toothbrushes, a polythene bag manufacturing plant, a toothpaste production plant and a pharmaceutical plant.
-Kyrgyz side repaid US$1.66 million and the balance amount was converted to grant.
+In 1995, India extended a US$5 million line of credit to Kyrgyzstan; out of this, US$2.78 million were disbursed for four projects: a plant for manufacturing toothbrushes, a polythene bag manufacturing plant, a toothpaste production plant, and a pharmaceutical plant.
+Kyrgyzstan repaid US$1.66 million and the balance amount was converted to grant.